jschristie/docs/sources/deployment/centos7.md

 The `setup.py` script will bring up a prompt to provide information for certificate.
 It is recommened to use `hostname.domain` structure for hostname and refrain from using `127.x.x.x` for IP address.
 After the successful execution of `setup.py` script, login to oxTrust, the policy administration point for Gluu.

-Access the uri in the local browser `https://hostname.domain`.
+Access the oxtrust UI from the local browser using `https://hostname.domain`, which was provided during the configuration.
+And the uri will be mentioned at the end of successful configuration.

 For both help and the latest installation options see either [setup.py help](./setup_py.md), or run `./setup.py -h`.

 If resolvable DNS host is not used, add the hostname to your hosts file on the server or the system where the oxtrust UI is accessed.
-Login with the default user name “admin” and the password used in the confirmation (also contained in `setup.properties.last` (use the Unix command `grep --color -i pass` to find the according line quickly) and look for the LDAP password which is the same as the admin password.
+Login with the default user name “admin” and the password used in the configuration (also contained in `setup.properties.last` use the Unix command `grep --color -i pass` to find the according line quickly) and look for the LDAP password which is the same as the admin password.